Webhook Security & Reliability

 java SignatureValidation

-• Do not hardcode the Signing Key in source code or config files.
-Store it in a secure external store and inject it at runtime.
+- Do not hardcode the Signing Key in plaintext within source code or configuration files.

-⚠️ sequenceNumber is not present in the message.
+:::info ⚠️ The sequenceNumber is not included in the message.
 How can I check it?

-The sequenceNumber field is currently supported only on some blockchain networks.
-Support will be expanded to more networks soon; please refer to the Change Log for the latest updates.
+The sequenceNumber field is currently only supported on some blockchain networks.
+Support will be expanded to more networks soon, so refer to the latest updates announced in the Change Log.

 Reliability

-To ensure reliable delivery, all messages should be delivered even when your endpoint is down or slow.
-Consider the following strategies.
+To ensure reliable message delivery, all messages must be delivered without loss even during endpoint downtime or processing delays.
+The following implementation strategies can help achieve this.

 Best Practices

-Store the latest Sequence Number from received Webhooks in a cache (e.g. Redis) or database and compare with previously received messages to detect gaps or duplicates.
-When a gap is found, call the Get Webhook History API to retrieve the missing messages.
+Store the Sequence Number from the latest Webhook message in an in-memory cache (such as Redis) or a database, and compare it against previously received messages to identify missing or duplicate messages.
+If a missing Sequence Number is detected, call the Get Webhook History API to retrieve the missing messages.